AjeetSingh21/AjeetSingh21/README.md

 - 🤖 More into **Machine Learning / NLP / Automation**
 - 🧠 I like turning **data → models → real tools**
 - ☕ Coffee + silence + VS Code = productivity
-- 🔥 If something breaks, it *doesn't sleep before I fix it* 😅

 ---